Gaftherman/bspguy-angelscript-implementation/README.md

 ### Windows users:
 1. Install [CMake](https://cmake.org/download/), [Visual Studio Community](https://visualstudio.microsoft.com/downloads/), and [Git](https://git-scm.com/download/win).
     * Visual Studio: Make sure to checkmark "Desktop development with C++" if you're installing for the first time.
-1. Open a command prompt somewhere and run this command to download the source code (don't click the download zip button!):
+1. Open a command prompt somewhere and run these commands to download and build the source code:
    ```
     git clone --recurse-submodules --shallow-submodules https://github.com/wootguy/bspguy
-    ```
-1. Download [GLEW](http://glew.sourceforge.net/) (choose the `Binaries Windows 32-bit and 64-bit` link) and extract the `glew-x.y.z` folder into the `bspguy` folder that was created in the previous step.
-Rename the `glew-x.y.z` folder to `glew`.
-1. Open a command prompt in the `bspguy` folder and run these commands:
-    ```
+    cd bspguy
     mkdir build && cd build
     cmake ..
     cmake --build . --config Release
     ```
     (you can open a command-prompt in the current folder by typing `cmd` into the address bar of the explorer window)

+To build an x86 version for Windows XP, replace the `cmake ..` command with `cmake -A win32 -T v141_xp ..`.
+You will need the  `v141_xp` toolset downloaded.
+It's available in the Visual Studio Installer for VS 2017.

 ### Linux users:
 1. Install Git, CMake, X11, GLFW, GLEW, and a compiler.